 For 3rd Party Programs (USAC, CEA, etc.) some quoted program costs may not include airfare, housing, meals, etc. Make sure to do diligent research so you know the true cost of the program.
 Use of the Cost Comparison Worksheet is highly recommended.

 If you are a financial aid recipient (that includes grants, loans and scholarships) you must meet with a financial aid advisor to see what aid is available to you for studying abroad.
 You must have submitted the FAFSA for them to be able to help you.
 Once you have chosen a program they can give you more specific advice.

 Scholarships and other ideas for raising funds for studying abroad may be found via a number of varied sources.
 Most scholarships require certification by a Study Abroad Coordinator.
 If you are applying for a scholarship you must schedule a meeting with a Coordinator at least a week before the scholarship deadline to discuss the application.
 Certification is not guaranteed if this meeting does not take place.

-See our Scholarships page for detailed information and links to various opportunities.
+See the Scholarships page for detailed information and links to various opportunities.
 This is not a complete list - you may be able to find other opportunities.